nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **UC06: Find entry(-ies)**

 **MSS**
-1. User enters keywords to be used to search for entries.
+1. User enters keyword(s) to be used to search for entry(-ies).
-2. Food Diary shows all entries matching user requirements (if any).
+2. Food Diary shows entry/all entries matching user requirement(s).

    Use case ends.